Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Ready the popcorn, fight fans — it’s on!
-The battle they said would never happen unfolds on August 26.
+Get out the popcorn fight fans, it’s on!
+The battle they said would never happen is unfolding on August 27 and here is everything you need to know.

 The important info